Embroidermodder/libembroidery/docs/emrm.rst

 1. Googletests require a web connection to update and they update on each compilation.
 2. Downloading and installing Qt has been a pain for some users (46Gb on possibly slow connections).
 I think it was davieboy64?
-3. The documentation is, well better in that it's housed in the main repository, but I'm not a fan of the ``write once build many'' approach as it means trying to weigh up how 3 versions are going to render.
+3. The documentation is, well better in that it's housed in the main repository, but I'm not a fan of the ``write once build many`` approach as it means trying to weigh up how 3 versions are going to render.
 4. Github is giving me a server offline (500) error and is still giving a bad ping.
 5. OpenGL rendering within the application.
 This will allow for Realistic Visualization - Bump Mapping/OpenGL/Gradients?
 6. JSON configuration (Started, see `head\ -n\ 50\ src/mainwindow.cpp`.)
 Ok this is changing slightly. embroidermodder should boot from the command line regardless of whether it is or is not installed (this helps with testing and running on machines without root).
 Therefore, it can create an initiation file but it won't rely on its existence to boot: this is what we currently do with settings.ini.